musevlt/mpdaf/CoreLib/source/user_manual_cube.rst

 | O.fscale   | Scaling factor for the flux and variance values                                                  |
 +------------+--------------------------------------------------------------------------------------------------+

+Masked arrays are arrays that may have missing or invalid entries.
+The `numpy.ma <http://docs.scipy.org/doc/numpy/reference/maskedarray.html>`_ module provides a nearly work-alike replacement for numpy that supports data arrays with masks.

 Each numpy masked array has 3 dimensions: Array[k,p,q] with k the spectral axis, p and q the spatial axes

 The format of each numpy array follows the indexing used by Python to